Edmund A. Sargus Jr.: Education and career

-Born in Wheeling, West Virginia, Sargus received an Artium Baccalaureus degree from Brown University in 1975 and a Juris Doctor from Case Western Reserve University School of Law in 1978.
-He was in private practice in Bellaire, Ohio and St. Clairsville Ohio, in Belmont County from 1978 to 1993.
+Sargus was born in Wheeling, West Virginia.
+He received an Artium Baccalaureus degree from Brown University in 1975 and a Juris Doctor from Case Western Reserve University School of Law in 1978.
+He was in private practice in Bellaire, Ohio and St. Clairsville, Ohio, in Belmont County from 1978 to 1993.
 Sargus served as the solicitor for a number of municipalities, including Bellaire, Powhatan Point, and Bethesda, and was a member of the City Council of St. Clairsville, Ohio from 1988 to 1991.
 He also served as Special Counsel to the Ohio Attorney General from 1979 through May 1993.

-On May 23, 1993, Sargus became the United States Attorney for the Southern District of Ohio.
+On May 23, 1993, Sargus became the United States attorney for the Southern District of Ohio.
 In this role, he headed the office which prosecuted all federal crimes in the district, which includes the cities of Columbus, Cincinnati and Dayton.
 Notable cases included the prosecution of a large Columbus-based gang known as the Short North Posse, indictment and conviction of Barry Kessler on charges of interstate murder for hire, and the conviction of Herbert Steinler of defrauding the United States in conjunction of the sale of F-16 jets to Israel.